 MY MUSICAL JOURNEY SO FAR

-I recently returned to the U.K. on a mission to create my next album, "Original Love" with my new group, 'Global Wave'.
-And I was blessed to find a group of amazing international musicians, based in Bristol, specializing in world-jazz!
+I recently returned to the U.K. on a mission to create this album, "Original Love" with my new group, 'Global Wave'.
+And I was blessed to find some amazing international musicians, based in Bristol, specializing in world-jazz!
 The themes for the album sprung from my travels, alchemically forged from my mixed background and influences.
-Now this dream has become a reality, thanks to a successful crowdfunding campaign.
-The album is finished, due for release in April, 2018!
+Now this dream has become a reality, thanks to a successful crowdfunding campaign!

 I trained as a concert violinist at the Royal Northern College of Music.
-However after all the conservatory training, my first job after graduating was playing and singing jazz in restaurants and writing gypsy music for theatre shows.
+However after all the conservatory training, I spent my time there listening to Miles, Grapelli and Jazz!
+My first job after graduating was playing and singing jazz in restaurants and writing gypsy music for theatre shows.
 Music was a much bigger world than I realized and travelling played a crucial role in my education.
 I discovered jazz in Manchester, pop music in London, rock n roll in Los Angeles, Arabic music in Egypt, bossa nova in Brazil, funk in Brighton, cumbia in Costa Rica , salsa in Mexico.
 I heard African Music in Mali and I heard the blues on the south side of Chicago.

 My first group was acid jazz group Wildflower, formed with partner Joe Cavanagh .
 We were indeed a wild bunch!
 We somehow managed to get a tour agent and a French record label, after claiming to have supported Jamiroquai!
 And consequently spent a few years touring Europe in an ex US army bus, to promote our album , 'Looking for a Miracle' (distibuted by Melodie) Ironically, just before the band split up, we really were offered the support slot, but didn't have the £10,000 needed to get on that starry stage.